Hemi Replacement Surgery in Nagpur

-Hemiarthroplasty (Hemi Replacement of the Hip): A surgical procedure where only one half of the hip joint is replaced.
+Hemiarthroplasty (Hemi Replacement of the Hip) is a surgical procedure where only one half of the hip joint is replaced.
 Specifically, the femoral head (the ball part of the ball-and-socket joint) is replaced with a prosthesis, while the acetabulum (the socket) is left intact.
 This procedure is commonly performed for certain types of hip fractures or severe arthritis.

 Indications